Prologis Inc Earnings - Q1 2026 Analysis & Highlights

 • Southern California is performing in line with expectations, improving but lagging other markets, with stronger leasing activity, more constructive customer tone, modestly increased vacancy, and slightly declined rents.

-• Data center suppliers are increasingly taking down logistics warehouse space, growing from less than 5% of new leasing a year ago to now 10% of new leasing, with even greater share of forward-looking pipeline.
+• Data center suppliers are now taking down logistics warehouse space, growing from less than 5% of new leasing a year ago to 10% of new leasing, with even greater share of forward-looking pipeline.

 • Capital Allocation

-• $2.1 billion of new development starts in the quarter, including $850 million in logistics and $1.3 billion in two data center projects.
+• $2.1 billion of new development starts including $850 million in logistics and $1.3 billion in two data center projects.

 • Approximately 75% of logistics starts were speculative, reflecting improving fundamentals and confidence in the need for new supply across many markets.